 This section describes the roles and responsibilities to implement resettlement plans addressing physical and/or economic displacement described ESS5.
 The scope of requirements and level of detail of the resettlement plan vary with the magnitude and complexity of resettlement.
 The plan is based on up-to-date and reliable information about (a) the proposed project and its potential impacts on the displaced persons and other adversely affected groups, (b) appropriate and feasible mitigation measures, and (c) the legal and institutional arrangements required for effective implementation of resettlement measures.
 The outline of the resettlement plans is enclosed in Annex 6.

 A site-specific assessment will be conducted in accordance with the WB ESS5, and site-specific resettlement plan will be prepared as a result of such evaluation.
-These will be the responsibility of CEP IG/ALRI PMU Regional Managers, however they will be supported by khukumats and jamoats.
+These will be the responsibility of CEP IG/ALRI PMU Project district officers, however they will be supported by khukumats and jamoats.
 Table 3 indicates the process flow for the resettlement plans development:

 Table 3: Resettlement Plans Development Process Flow